 Salaries are benchmarked annually to equivalent private sector pay levels in order to keep management aware of any significant disparities that are developing.
-During the year, particular consideration has been given to the issues faced by staff working increased hours due to increased market operations and additional I.T support needed as part of the transition to remote working.
+During the year, particular consideration has been given to the issues faced by staff working increased hours due to increased market operations and additional I.T support needed as part of the continuation with remote working.
+Challenges with recruitment and retention were identified this year and were reviewed by the Managing

+Board.
 The DMO has a policy to recognise those staff who have performed well in their roles through the payment of one-off non-consolidated performance related awards.
-Any awards are assessed annually by the DMO PRT (Performance Review Team).
+Any awards are assessed annually by the DMO Performance Review Team.
 They are determined by individual performance and criteria associated with the DMO's performance management process, which are also aligned to the policy for public sector pay.